k26rahul/DBMS-Notes-December-2023/Chapter-15/Chapter-15-Concurrency-Control.md

 4. **Deadlock Prevention and Detection:** Concurrency control systems often include mechanisms to prevent and detect deadlocks.
 A deadlock occurs when transactions are waiting for each other to release locks, resulting in a cyclic waiting situation.
 Preventing deadlocks and resolving them when detected are essential for maintaining system stability.

-6. **Timestamp-Based Schemes:** Another approach involves assigning timestamps to transactions and using these timestamps to determine the order of execution.
+6. **Timestamp-Based Schemes:** 🚨🚨🚨 Removed from December syllabus 🚨🚨🚨 Another approach involves assigning timestamps to transactions and using these timestamps to determine the order of execution.
 Older transactions may be given precedence, ensuring a consistent order of execution.

-7. **Multiversion Schemes:** Some systems maintain multiple versions of data items to allow transactions to work with a snapshot of the database at their start time.
+7. **Multiversion Schemes:** 🚨🚨🚨 Removed from December syllabus 🚨🚨🚨 Some systems maintain multiple versions of data items to allow transactions to work with a snapshot of the database at their start time.
 This approach is particularly useful for read operations.

 8. **Validation-Based Protocols:** Transactions validate their changes against the current state of the database before committing.
 Read-only transactions validate against the most recent committed transaction.